avian-annotator/FYP/README.md

 If you want the cool terminal thing, make sure to install bun, and then run `bun start` from the root.

 If you are frontend, you can mock backend api requests.
 See frontend/mocks/handlers.ts and define your mock apis there.
-Navigate to frontend, and then run `bun run mock`
+Navigate to frontend, and then run `bun run mock`.
+You also need to define a .env.mock file in the /src/frontend folder, defining the variable `VITE_BACKEND_URL=http://localhost:8080`

 If you want to use intellij debug mode, make sure to connect the debug to localhost:5005, as that port exposes the bug server.
 To do this, go to Run/Debug configurations for the main java file, and then select Remote JVM debug.
-You also need to define a .env.mock file in the /src/frontend folder, defining the variable `VITE_BACKEND_URL=http://localhost:8080`

 Every time you make a change to the backend, you need to run `docker-compose -f docker-compose.local.yml up --build` as you need to recompile the backend.
 Every time you add a package to the frontend, you need to run `docker-compose down`, delete the volume associated with the frontend, and then run `docker-compose -f docker-compose.local.yml up --build`.
 I need to fix this, I'll get to it :D.